CMSecurity/CameraObscura/README.md

 [![Build Status](https://travis-ci.org/RoastingMalware/CameraObscura.svg?branch=master)](https://travis-ci.org/RoastingMalware/CameraObscura)

+IP Cameras are often misused for wide range malware campaigns.
+The purpose of this project is to fake a IP Camera with the common features, such as camera stream, login or firmware upload to protocolize actions done by botnets.

 > This project is currently under development.
 Most of the features are not implemented yet.

 ## (planned) Features